aibelbin/notes_s5/Data Science/MOD 2.md

 2. Clustering
 	1. Similar elements are placed together in the same group and dissimlar ones are in their group
 	2. Centroid distance is a measure of cluster quality, distance bw points and the midpoint of the cluster is the centroid distance.

-## Data Transformation

-A function that maps the entire set of values of a given attribute to a new set replacement values such that old value can be identified with one of the new values

 ## Data Visualization